macrocosme/macrocosme.github.io/_posts/2016-04-20-vispy-and-the-future-of-big-data-visualisation.md

 ---
 layout: post
-title: Vispy and the future of Big Data visualisation
+title: VisPy and the future of Big Data visualisation
 ---

 A few weeks ago I discovered PyOpenGL to run OpenGL code from Python.
 I thought there was some potential there.

-Today, in my search for documentation on OpenGL and its shading language (GLSL), I stepped upon a really interesting project held together by a few individuals called [Vispy](http://vispy.org).
+Today, in my search for documentation on OpenGL and its shading language (GLSL), I stepped upon a really interesting project held together by a few individuals called [VisPy](http://vispy.org).
 Based on OpenGL (specifically PyOpenGL) and NumPy, it allows to run shader code on the GPU with near-optimal run-time.
 I did a prelimirary test today to render a few data cubes from the [THINGS survey](http://www.mpia.de/THINGS/Data.html) with a little help from the [Astropy](http://astropy.org/) package, and managed to get something going in a very small amount of time.